zeittresor/protracker_mod_choral_generator/README.md

 <b>Changelog:</b>

+New in Commit d424a19 (latest):

+- Generates more random songnames

 New in Commit 5f9ec5e:

 Added (optional) GUI for order editing and generation options (the GUI is disabled by default).